Digital investment 101

 Funding approval thresholds

 The DMCDD is responsible for deciding whether to provide capital funding for your project.
-The amount of funding you’re asking for determines whether the DMCDD evaluates your funding request, or whether they delegated that authority to one of their representatives.
+The amount of funding you ask for determines whether the DMCDD evaluates your funding request, or delegates that authority to one of their representatives.

 The following thresholds apply to initial project funding requests and change requests for in-progress projects.
 Occasionally, the DIO may escalate a project to a higher approval level if it’s very complex or if the DIO believes the cost may increase.